KonH/UnityRenameTool/README.md

-# Unity Rename Tool 1.0.0
+# Universal Rename Tool 1.0.0

 ## Overview

-Editor tool which allow you to replace object name parts with another values and works with multiple objects simultaneously.
+Editor tool for Unity which allow you to replace object name parts with another values and works with multiple objects simultaneously.

 ## Example